yelicoder/pluralsight-spring-aop/README.md

   * getSignature(): Returns a description of the method that is being advised.
   * toString(): Prints a useful description of the method being advised.

-* ProceedingJoinPoint: ProceedingJoinPoint is an argument for the around advice.
+* ProceedingJoinPoint: ProceedingJoinPoint is a JoinPoint for the around advice.
 ProceedingJoinPoint has a method proceed() that calls the method being advised.